openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 The pass is a part of `LowPrecision` pipeline.

 It splits `FakeQuantize` operations to `quant.qcast -> quant.dcast` pair.
+### `-swap-concat-with-eltwise`: Swaps Concat operation with elementwise -> FQ patterns
+The pass is a part of `HardwareMode` pipeline.

+It swaps `Concat` operation with elementwise -> FQ subgraph when possible.
+For example:
+* `PReLU` -> per-tensor `FakeQuantize` subgraph is eligible for such swap.

+This transormation allows to fuse `FakeQuantize` to NCE operations.
 ### `-swap-maxpool-with-act`: Swaps the MaxPool and activation
 This pass is needed for MTL only since HW MaxPool does not support post-op operations.
 Operations are swapped only if there is an operation before MaxPool that supports post-ops.